Last Updated on

 The relationship between cannabis and humans was formed thousands of years ago, and people swiftly began to grow marijuana for their purposes.
 Henceforth, cannabis continued to impact our lives in a multitude of ways.
-Looking back at where it all began, and how humans ended up cultivating cannabis everywhere they possibly could, reveals the astonishing journey the plant undertook as well as the very long history of cannabis and its cultivation.
+Looking back at where it all began, and how humans ended up cultivating marijuana everywhere they possibly could, reveals the astonishing journey the plant undertook as well as the very long history of cannabis and its cultivation.

 The earliest use and cultivation of cannabis by humans

 Mankind’s first encounter with cannabis occurred during the Stone Age, around the year 8,000 before Christ (BC).
 However, some people even claim to have found evidence hinting at cannabis plants being around since 10,000 BC, the beginning of the Neolithic era.
-The location from which cannabis originated, on the other hand, is more disputed.
+The location from which marijuana originated, on the other hand, is more disputed.

 With Asia being unanimously viewed as the location of origin, it still is not known for certain whether hemp originated in China, South Asia or Central Asia.
 What is known is that most cannabis strains have their roots going back to South Asia, more specifically Afghanistan and the Hindu Kush mountains.